AntonyLeonard/RoadStatus/README.md

 In Visual Studio, all test cases of Test project “TestRoadStatus” can be run by simply selecting Test->Run->All Tests from menu.
 The outcome of all test results can be seen through Test Explorer in Visual Studio.

-<b>Please add your ApiId and ApiKey in config file of test project before running the tests.</b>
+<b>Please add your ApiId and ApiKey under appSettings in config file of test project ..\TestRoadStatus\App.config before running the tests.</b>

 # Assumptions